tryretool/spectrum-to-discourse-migration/README.md

 1) Download all of your Spectrum data (the tables called `users`, `threads`, and `messages`)
 2) Create an empty `topic_mappings.csv` file or use the sample one included
+3) Put your Discourse API key into `utils.py` and choose a temporary user password in `migrate_users.py`
-3) Run the users migration
+4) Run the users migration
-4) Run the topics migration
+5) Run the topics migration
-5) Run the posts migration
+6) Run the posts migration